 - constructed in accordance with Council’s technical standards.

-A permit is needed before you build, repair or modify a residential driveway.
+A permit is needed before you build, repair or modify a driveway for a single detached house.
 Find out when you can apply for a self-assessable permit and when you need to apply for full assessment.

 Proposed driveways must comply with several technical standards prior to approval.